billpg/HashBack/README.md

 ### What's wrong with keeping a pre-shared secret long term?
 They require management and secure storage.
 If we've already made the investment in configuring TLS on both sides, why not utilize that and get rid of the pre-shared secrets?

-### Isn't the HMAC key a pre-shared secret?
-It has vital diffeences.
-First, it isn't pre-shared.
-The HMAC key can be generated as needed on the fly.
-All you need is a cryptograhpic quality random number generator.
-Secondly, you only need it for the duration of the exchange, which could be over in a second.

 ### I don't have a web server.
 I'm behind a firewall.
 Then this exchange is not for you.
 It works by utilizing that both sides can accept TLS connections and if one side can't do that then this isn't going to work.

 ### I'm not a web server, but I have one on the other side of the Internet.
-Do you have a secure shared resource like a database that both you and the web server can access in a secure manner?
-Try storing the HMAC key in the database against the exchange ID, then allow your web server to acceot requests from the issuer.
+Then you need a secure channel between yourself and that web server with which you can pass messages back and forth.

+### Isn't the InitiatorsKey key a pre-shared secret?
+If you like, but the scope is very different.

+With an API with a traditional pre-shared secret, you generate/issue the pre-shared key in advance and arrange to store that secret for the long term.
+Your code needs to be able to access it without human assistance and it's a pain if it leaks, requiring you to get a new key and store it again.

+The InitiatorsKey, on the other hand is only needed for the duration of the exchange.
+If you can arrange for the Issue request-body to be channeled into the waiting Initiator's process, the Initiator's key doesn't even have to leave the local memory of that process.
+Once the exchnage is over, the InitiatorsKey can be discarded.

 ### Why not encrypt the BearerToken in the Issue step?
-It's already encrypted.
-By TLS.
+It is encrypted - thanks to TLS.

 I am open to this idea as it was a step in an earlier version.
-The Initiator's key was a much longer and the PBKDF2 produced anough bits for an AES Key+IV as well and the HMAC key.
-I took it out because I couldn't find a reasonable risk factor where the extra encryption layer could have helped.
+I had the Initiator's key to be much longer, so that PBKDF2 could produce anough bits for an AES Key+IV as well and the HMAC key.
+In the end I took it out because I felt it was needlessly complicating things.
+The exchange already relies on TLS so it made sense not to expend effort duplicating things.

 At the end of the day, the Issuer has the Bearer token and passes it to the Initiator.
-A third party can't eaves-drop because TLS protects the channel.
+A third party can't eaves-drop of that because TLS protects the channel.

 ### How long should a bearer token last until expiry?
 Up to you but (finger in the air) I'd go for an hour.
 If the exchange takes too long, remember you can do it in advance and have the Beaerer token ready if needed.